danieltomasz/danieltomasz.github.io/content/about/index.md

 description: "Random thoughts and tips on science, linux and more"
 ---

-Hi there! 👋 I’m Daniel, a productivity nerd, open science and linux enthusiast and a PhD candidate working to learn more about the nature of neural oscillations.
+Hi there! 👋 I’m Daniel, a productivity nerd, open science and linux enthusiast and a PhD candidate learning more about the nature of neural oscillations.

 ## 👨‍💻 My Work